 Label Dahlias before the First Frost

-Take note of what height the dahlias are if you have a bunch that are of varying heights.
+Take note of what height the dahlias are, as well, if you have a large number that are of varying heights.

-Once a hard frost has hit, trim off the stems, leaving 10 cm/4 inches or a bit less.
-Dig out the dahlia with a shovel, brush off the dirt, and let it dry for a day or two.
+Once a frost has hit, trim off the stems, leaving 10 cm/4 inches or a bit less.
+Dig out the dahlias with a shovel, brush off the dirt, and let them dry for a day or two.
 Let them dry in a spot that gets no direct sun or frost.

-While the typical wisdom says to remove dahlias after the first hard frost (around -5 degrees Celsius), the weather in Saskatchewan and other cold climates is not typical and you should use your best judgment.
+While the typical wisdom says to remove dahlias after the first frost , the weather in Saskatchewan and other cold climates is not always typical.
+You should always use your best judgment.
 There are even years that we’ve had surprise -30°C temperatures in October.

-There are a couple of different methods for storing dahlias so they survive the winter in your basement.
-No method is better than another, pick one that you feel is most convenient for you.
+Here are my three methods for storing dahlias so they can survive the winter in your basement.
+No method is better than another, so pick one that you feel is most convenient for you:

-- Wrap in Plastic: Place clean and labelled dahlias in a plastic grocery bag or black garbage bag.
-Do not tie the bag shut–you still want there to be some airflow.
+- Wrap your dahlia tubers in plastic.
+Place clean and labelled dahlias in a plastic grocery bag or black garbage bag.
+Do not tie the bag shut, as you still want there to be some airflow.
 Place the bag in a cardboard box, making sure that the dahlias stay dark.

-- Place the dahlias in a container with moist (but not wet!) peat moss, growing mix, or vermiculite–or a combination of all three.
+- Place the dahlias in a container with barely moist (but not wet!) peat moss, growing mix, vermiculite, or a combination of all three.
 It doesn’t matter which one you choose.
 Cover loosely with a black plastic bag to keep it dark.

 - Are your dahlias in containers?
 You can just trim the stem, cover the dahlia loosely so it is dark and there is still airflow, and store the whole container in the basement.
 You could also store it in an attached garage as long as the temperature doesn’t go below freezing.